rbishop/rbishop.github.io/_posts/2014-03-12-agile-is-dead-angry-developer.markdown

 responsibility to inform business leaders and fellow programmers of what agile is.
 Agile is so simple and beautiful that it is [summed up eloquently in a Geocities-esque web page](http://agilemanifesto.org/) that hasn't changed, ever.
-The charlatans pimping courses and seminars need to be ostracised.
+The charlatans pimping courses and seminars need to be ostracized.
 The best advocates of Agility are us: *the developers*.
 Developers created the Agile Manifesto, let's carry that torch forward for them.